Romeo and

 really fancy you!
 You can kiss my hand again if you want too.

-the morning will it all be a nebulous dream, or are you of earthly
+By the morning will it all be a nebulous dream, or are you of

+fit.
 Do you work out?
 Are you a footballer?
-I'd love to see you again.
+I'd love to see you

 NANNY: Julie, your mum says it's your bedtime